ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding.md

 ### Getting Set up with dbt locally

 - Ensure you've set up your SSH configuration in the previous step as this is required to connect to one our dbt packages
-- All dbt commands need to be run within the venv (please notice that Docker imasge usage is obsolete)
+- All dbt commands need to be run within the `venv` approach (please notice that Docker imasge usage is obsolete)
 - To get into the place to run dbt set, go to the analytics project (which you can get to by typing `jump analytics` from anywhere on your Mac) and follow next steps described here: [using dbt](https://about.gitlab.com/handbook/business-technology/data-team/platform/dbt-guide/#using-dbt).
 - [ ] Setup command "code" in VS studio by using `command` + `shift` + `p` in VS studio and choose "Install 'code' command in PATH command."
 This will allow you to use word `code` in terminal which will open indicated file directly in Visual Studio.
 This step is essential to complete next step.
 - [ ] From a different terminal window run `code ~/.dbt/profiles.yml` and update this file with your info.
 The schema should be something like `yourname_scratch`.
 See [sample profiles](https://gitlab.com/gitlab-data/analytics/-/blob/master/admin/sample_profiles.yml) for an example.